TizioFittizio/ReactTypescriptReduxTemplate/README.md

 - Template project with react wired with redux
 - Typescript with tslint configured
 - Template test for components implemented with enzyme
+- Redux Thunk and Axios for asynchronus tasks
 - React Router v4
 - Bootstrap 4 included